Dr Karenza Moore

 Welcome to Club Research, located within the Sociology unit of the School of Geography, Politics and Sociology (GPS) at Newcastle University, UK

-Club Research is run by me, Dr Karenza Moore, and is the home of academic research on the use of alcohol, illegal drugs, novel psychoactive substances (NPS) and dependency forming medications , drug markets, drug policy, the night-time economy (NTE) and other contemporary leisure spaces, dance music (EDM) club (sub)cultures or ‘scenes’, and drug research methods and ethics.
-Another strand of my work focuses on gender and digital technologies, young people’s use of digital technologies, and most recently the relationship between ‘deviant pleasure markets’ and digital technologies.
+Club Research is run by me, Dr Karenza Moore, and is the home of my research on the use of alcohol and drugs; drug markets, laws and policing; drug policies; night-time economies (NTEs) and other contemporary (youth) leisure spaces such as festivals and afterparties; dance music (sub)cultures and ‘scenes’; and drug research methods and ethics.
+Another strand of my work focuses on digital technologies.

 Taking a sociological view of intoxication (rather than or alongside epidemiological, public health and criminal justice approaches), my work explores drug use and intoxication as part of situated practices in specific socioeconomic and cultural contexts such as contemporary night-time economies (NTEs) and domestic party spaces.